Some of the most popular podcasts have grown from no followers to over one million episode downloads a month.

 $50 x 100 = $5000.

 If you run 2 ads within the same podcast episode, your revenue will be $10,000.

 If you run 3 episodes per week, with 100,000 downloads each and 2 ads at $50 CPM, your gross revenue will be $30,000 per week.

-So, you can see how these top podcast stats prove that is, indeed, possible for you to make a comfortable living through this venture.
+So, you can see how these podcast stats show that you can make a comfortable living with podcasting.

-With an ever-increasing listener base, your potential followers (and customers) are out there in this digital space, waiting for your unique content curation.
+With an ever-increasing listener base, your potential followers are out there waiting for your unique content.

 Visit TheBestMedia.com and book your Free Strategy Session with a Digital Marketing Expert today.